matthewbates/matthewbates/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=matthewbates&label=Profile%20views&color=0e75b6&style=flat" alt="matthewbates" /> </p>

-- 🔭 I’m currently **learning Node.js.
-I've decided that sticking with JavaScript, React, and React Native are enough for now, and Node.js will round out my full-stack capabilities.**
+- 🔭 I’m currently building **A large-scale finance tracker.
+More to come!**

 - 👨‍💻 I'm an applications developer at the University of Denver.
 Having a direct impact on the technology the entire campus uses is incredibly exciting (and challenging)!